This first article appears in the

 self-organizing movement of the fluids in the body).
 When this

-is done, the body then knows what to do.
+is done, the client's body then knows what to do.

 What a practitioner does as a